-Grab samples will be collected at the surface water sampling locations for E. coli and the parameters listed in Table 4 (page 18, below).
-Field measurements (Table 5, page 19) will be conducted at each site during each sampling event.
+Grab samples will be collected at the surface water sampling locations for E. coli and the parameters listed in Table 4.
+Field measurements (Table 5) will be conducted at each site during each sampling event.
 Visual field observations will include weather conditions, stream conditions, and percent stream canopy at each sampling location.
 All samples collected for bacteriological samples will be analyzed for E. coli using the Idexx Colilert Enzyme Substrate Standard Method SM9223B (Clesceri et al., 2012).
-Surface water chemistry samples will be collected monthly, and processed and analyzed by TestAmerica Laboratories, using the analytical methods listed in Table 4 (page 18, below).
+Surface water chemistry samples will be collected monthly, and processed and analyzed by TestAmerica Laboratories, using the analytical methods listed in Table 4.
 A fish and macroinvertebrate community sample will be collected once at each site with a corresponding habitat evaluation.